adc77/verti-guard/README.md

 ## Overview

-VertiGuard enables production-ready observability for LLM applications by:
+detra enables production-ready observability for LLM applications by:

 - **Automatic Tracing**: Decorator-based tracing that captures inputs, outputs, and metadata
 - **LLM Evaluation**: Gemini-powered evaluation to check adherence to expected behaviors